SS-Hake/boldlygoes.github.io/_posts/2017-03-30-going-ultralight-1.md

 <figcaption>The bits and bobs I've aquired over the years always seem handy at the time but the weight adds up fast.</figcaption>
 </figure>

 Recently, however, I have planned a few more adventurous trips which will involve hiking and camping with everything on my back for two weeks or more, this is when lighter gear starts to seem very appealing.
 Being outside is great fun; hiking, cycling, canoeing, camping, these have all been enjoyed as past times since the 1800s when camping and hiking were first popularised.
-Things can be made much less fun, however, if you are forced to carry enormous weight while you partake in them, as was pointed out by <a href="{{ site.github.url }}/reviews/how-to-camp-out">one of my favourites</a>...
+Things can be made much less fun, however, if you are forced to carry enormous weight while you partake in them, as was pointed out in <a href="{{ site.github.url }}/reviews/how-to-camp-out">one of my favourites</a>...

 <p style="font-style: italic; font-weight: 800; font-size: 18px;"> "Very few young men who read this book will find it possible to enjoy themselves, and carry more than twenty pounds a greater distance than ten miles a day, for a week." <br><span style="font-style: italic; font-weight: 400; font-size: 14px;"> - John M. Gould</span></p>